fbqvyjt/Game-Dev-Study/Unity2D/CollidersPhys/notes.md

 # ***Colliders & Physics Materials***
-What is collision detecton and resolution, and how are colliders and physics materials utilized in Unity?
+What is a collision detecton and resolution, and how are colliders and physics materials utilized in Unity?

 <details>
 <summary> Some definitions to start off with... </summary>